dunadube/vim-ide/Readme.md

 vim-ide
 =======

-These is my personal vim configuration.
+This is my personal vim configuration.
+It uses pathogen vim package manager.
 To make it work check it out and then symlink the vimrc file and the autoload and bundle directories:

 * symlink vimrc: ln -s vim-ide/vimrc .vimrc